Online sports betting in Michigan is now legal! Check out the best Michigan sports betting sites and get our promo code offers below!

 The handle is the total monetary amount of bets placed at a gambling site.
 This can be referred to as a specific game (i.e. Jets vs. Pats,) type of wager (Moneyline) or overall handle, which is the example given in the answer above.

-The Michigan Gaming Control Board is responsible in the regulation of Michigan sportsbooks.
+The Michigan Gaming Control Board is responsible for the regulation of Michigan sportsbooks.

 The most notable sports betting restrictions in Michigan are high school and amateur sports.